Jericho1337/Simple-UGDownloader/README.md

 #### TXT TO PDF

 You can input TXT of TRUE TXT to generate PDFs.
+This mode is useful if you want to adjust tabs that contain some errors after download.

 You can choose between 2 modes:
 * Normal mode: using ```--txt2pdf <TXT_FILE>```